ciatph/firebase-users-admin/README.md

 We can use Docker to run dockerized **client** and **server** apps for local development.
 The following methods require Docker and Docker compose correctly installed and set up on your development machine.

+### Docker Dependencies

+The following dependencies are used to build and run the image.
+Please feel feel free to use other versions as needed.

+1. Ubuntu 20.04 (Host)
+2. Docker version 20.10.17, build 100c701
+3. Docker Compose version v2.6.0

 ### Docker for Localhost Development

 1. Set-up the environment variables and firebase configuration file for the **/client** app.